Education

 The Teacher Education Program Admission, Student Teaching, and Exit processes are conducted through three Checkpoints: Checkpoint 1 (Admission to the Teacher Education Program), Checkpoint 2 (Admission to Student Teaching), and Checkpoint 3 (Exit from the Teacher Education Program).

 Meetings take place at the beginning of every semester in the Education Department detailing requirements for each Checkpoint.
-Candidates should watch for signs and announcements for these meetings.
-All candidates must use LiveText for each of these admissions checkpoints.
-Detailed information about the requirements for each Checkpoint is in the Teacher Education Handbook available in the Education Department office.
+Candidates should watch for announcements for these meetings.
+Detailed information about the requirements for each Checkpoint is in the Teacher Education Handbook.

-Georgetown College student teachers will be placed in a public school setting within a 25-mile radius of campus and in a school with which Georgetown College holds a contractual agreement.
-Therefore, any candidate making a request to student teach beyond the 25-mile radius must petition the Dean of Education for approval.
+Georgetown College student teachers will be placed in a public or KBE certified non-public school setting with which Georgetown College holds a contractual agreement.
+Any candidate making a request to student teach Scott and the contiguous counties must petition the Dean of Education for approval.
 Included in the petition would be an explanation as to reasons that would warrant an alternative placement.

 All candidates enrolled in the Education program must demonstrate the professional dispositions expected of teacher candidates as outlined in the program’s dispositions rubric.
 Candidates’ dispositions are assessed upon program entrance and throughout the program during each course.
 If a disposition concern occurs outside of a course experience, the department chair may submit a disposition rubric to document the concern.